mithunmohan912/Omni-Platform/api-infrastructure/OCIntegration/ReadMe.md

 * For **URI Transformation**
-<p>For URI transformation (Clean API to Textured API and vice versa), we have built a camel route to pass the body payload and header parameters (pattern and replacement) to a bean which will then perform the pattern matching and replacement with the given string parameters.</p>
+For URI transformation (Clean API to Textured API and vice versa), we have built a camel route to pass the body payload and header parameters (pattern and replacement) to a bean which will then perform the pattern matching and replacement with the given string parameters.

 *Test Steps*
 	1. Select the "POST" method/verb.
 	2. Add the url _http://localhost:8080/OCIntegration/OCIntegration_.